shaheerkhan12605/Redux-App-Core-JavaScript/README.md

 # Redux-App-Core-JavaScript
+No need to install any package
-there are some issues in the code although it will give you the basic guide of Redux
+There are some issues in the code although it will give you the basic guide of Redux